Vegan quinoa porridge recipe – Fed up of oatmeal? Then kick start your day with this delicious heart warming gluten/wheat free breakfast alternative.

 Yes, if you are allergic to nuts or simply prefer the taste of another vegan milk.
 Just replace the almond milk with whatever milk you desire.

-Quinoa porridge for baby
+Quinoa porridge for babies

 This nutritional powerhouse isn’t just suitable for adults.
 Your little prince and princess can benefit from this porridge too.